 Private session transcript of Anau Jr Anau (9 June 2020, page 23).

-Some Pacific survivors were denied their connection to their kāinga because the State failed to correctly identify and support their ethnicity while they were in care.
+Some Pacific survivors were denied their connection to their kainga because the State failed to correctly identify and support their ethnicity while they were in care.
 The Inquiry has heard of instances where survivors were made to believe that they were Māori but only found out later in life that they were Cook Island Māori, Footnote 94 or learned they were Samoan only after they had requested their records from the Ministry of Social Development as an adult.
 Footnote 95

 Cultural neglect through ethnic misidentification